CSE512-16S/fp-sacmehta-samcrow-wesleytlee/README.md

 ## Breakdown

-Include:

 - Wesley was in charge of initial storyboarding and data analysis
-- When coding up the visualization, Sachin focused on Sankey Diagram Visualization while Sam focused on filter design
+- When coding up the visualization, Sachin focused on Sankey Diagram visualization while Sam focused on filter design
 - Development process
  - 10 hour (data collection/discussion/Analysis with Stuart and Alex)
  - 3 hours storyboarding
  - 22 hours on setting up filters
  - 20 hours on setting up the Sankey Diagram
+ - 12 hours on setting up the statistical box plot
  - 15 hours on integrating the code (including bug fixes)
  - 14 hours tinkering with the design
+ -
 Due to our inexperience with JavaScript and less familirity with D3, the most time consuming part was coding up the first draft of our visualization (one sankey diagram with 2-3 filters)